 If you have any concerns about the amount of peanut butter your dog has eaten, take them to see a vet.
 This is essential if you think that they have eaten any chocolate or Xylitol.
 Dogs that gorge on the normal kind may also show signs of gastric discomfort, so your vet can help there too.
 Your vet should also be able to advise you on some other healthy ways to use peanut butter, some of the safest brands, or any alternatives if you decide that peanut butter isn’t for you.

 FAQs – Puppies and peanut butter

 Could peanut butter give my puppy diarrhea?

 Yes, there is the risk of dogs getting diarrhea from eating too much peanut butter.
 Excessive consumption of a lot of rich human foods isn’t good for a dog’s digestive system.
 They can easily end up with loose stools and an upset stomach.
-This is bad news for any dog.
-For puppies, it is much worse because of their delicate systems and the fact you are trying so hard to get them house-trained.

 Is there any risk of my puppy being allergic to peanut butter?